zextras/carbonio-mailbox/store/docs/groups.md

 - ACLs on DLs to control who can manage them

-- well known DLs - could use WKD for fine-grained access control (i.e., zimbra-account-read DL membership could allow its members read access to accounts in the admin console).
+- well known DLs - could use WKD for fine-grained access control (i.e., account-read DL membership could allow its members read access to accounts in the admin console).